Purpose

 Funding

-The initial costs were shared 65% federal and 35% non-federal, up to the federal limitation of $7 million.
-The non-federal sponsor has provided the balance of the funding.
+The initial costs were shared 65% federal and 35% non-federal, up to the federal limit of $7 million.
+The non-federal sponsor has provided the remining balance of funding.

 Federal Cost $7,000,000